 Conversion rate = (number of conversions / number of visitors) * 100

-This formula is used to convert raw data into percentages for comparative and easily interpretable measurements.
+This formula allows you to convert raw data into a percentage in order to obtain a comparative and easily interpretable measurement.

 Example of conversion rate calculation

-Let's take the example of a electronic commerce which receives 1,000 visitors a day and makes 50 sales.
-The conversion rate would then be (50/1000) * 100, i.e. a conversion rate of 5%.
-This means that 5% of visitors made a purchase on the site.
+For example, let's take an e-commerce website that receives 1,000 visitors per day and makes 50 sales.
+The conversion rate would then be (50/1,000) * 100, or a conversion rate of 5%.
+This means that 5% of the visitors made a purchase on the site.

-It's important to note that the conversion rate can vary according to a number of factors, such as traffic quality, offer relevance, user experience and so on.
-It is therefore essential to regularly monitor and analyze conversion rates to identify trends and optimization opportunities.
+It is important to note that conversion rates can vary depending on many factors, such as traffic quality, offer relevance, user experience, etc. Therefore, it is essential to regularly monitor and analyze conversion rates to identify trends and optimization opportunities.

 Factors influencing the conversion rate